garyhurtz/cmp_kitty/README.md

 Finally, although we want completions to arrive quickly when we type, content in many windows doesn't change often so it might be nice to save a little battery life vs parsing every window for every word we type.
-This can be configured using the *min_update_restart_period* configuration item, which sets a simple minimum amount of time to wait (in seconds) between update cycles.
+This can be configured using the *min_update_restart_period* configuration item, which sets the minimum amount of time to wait (in seconds) between update cycles.
 If completions are requested during this period the items will be returned from the cache.
-Once this period expires, then a new update cycle will begin the next time completions are requested.
+After this period expires, a new update cycle will begin the next time completions are requested.

 ## Commands